 I’ve been blogging since the campaign that the Ol’ Pussy Grabber is a narcissistic personality disorder.
 It is the only thing you really need to know about him.
-He may be suffering from normal aging related dementia exacerbated by a grossly unhealthy diet and lifestyle, but it isn’t the primary concern.
+He may be suffering from normal age-related dementia exacerbated by a grossly unhealthy diet and lifestyle, but it isn’t the primary concern.
 His extreme narcissism poses an existential threat to our country.
 And, in true narcissistic fashion, it poses a threat from within and without.
-Let’s let the psyplain it!
+Let’s psysplain it!

 The Symptoms of Narcissistic Personality Disorder